Blog | Paper Assets, Real Estate

 It’s worth noting that financial planners didn’t exist until about forty years ago, when people were forced to take control of their own retirement funds through vehicles like the 401(k).

 Financial planning is an industry created by the banks to make money off the financially illiterate.
 It takes only thirty days of training to become a financial planner.
-You have to go to school for more than a year just to become a massage therapist.
+Meanwhile, you have to go to school for more than a year just to become a massage therapist.
 The diversified investment portfolio myth is, at the end of the day, simply a very effective sales pitch that the financially illiterate have bought into hook, line, and sinker.
 In the process it has given birth to a $75 trillion industry.

 What true portfolio diversification looks like

 Nearly every financial planner will tell you that in order to be financially secure, you must diversify.
 By this they mean to invest in stocks, bonds, and mutual funds.
 Unfortunately, this is not true diversification.
-Rather it is diversification in only one asset class, paper assets—the class where banks make big money in the form of fees.
+Rather, it is diversification in only one asset class, paper assets—the class where banks make big money in the form of fees.
 Virtually ignored are the other asset classes, real estate, commodities, and business.

 When everything you’re invested in is still on paper, it’s based on the same fragile economy and the same investment model.
 When the stock market goes down, it goes down everywhere, not just in certain places.
 Investing in Microsoft and McDonald’s won’t make any difference if the market tanks and everything goes down.
 Widely investing in different mutual funds spreads that risk around even more, but the risk is still the same and the hit will be the same when things go south.